royemosby/no-stories/src/concepts/pizza-dough-weights.md

 | 254 sq in area | 18" pizza | 571g dough | @ 2.25g/sq. in. |
 | 283 sq in area | 19" pizza | 637g dough | @ 2.25g/sq. in. |
 | 314 sq in area | 20" pizza | 706g dough | @ 2.25g/sq. in. |

+_All sizes calculated with a density of 2.25 gr/sq. in.
+Yep.
+Mixed scales.
+I'll fix that eventually.
+Go look at [Bread Baker's Math](/concepts/bakers-math/)_